neondatabase/website/content/docs/reference/compatibility.md

 ## Spill and index build handling

 Certain queries in Postgres can generate large datasets that do not fit in memory.
-In such cases, storage spills the data.
 In Neon, the size of compute local storage limits the ability to create large indexes or execute certain queries that generate large datasets.

 ## Temporary tables